phscezario/CSHARP-Course-Projects/API.To.MongoDB/README.md

 Learning how to integrate an API to the database NoSQL - MongoDB.

-### You need to add MongoDB conection string in "appsettings.json"
+### You need to add MongoDB conection string in "appsettings.json" or configure environment variable "mongoConnectionURI"